 How to avoid violated (often unstated) expectations?
 Ask more questions.

-3. How do you like to communicate?
-Phone, in-person, by appointment or drop by’s.
+How do you like to communicate?
+Phone, video, in-person, by appointment, or impromptu calls?

-5. If I need information from you and I haven’t heard back from you, what should I do, and is it ok to do that?
+If I need information from you and I haven’t heard back from you, what should I do?

-6. What are your pet peeves at work?
-How will I annoy you and not even know it?
+What are your pet peeves at work?
+How could I annoy you and not even know it?

 Here’s the philosophy and practice: People aren’t you.
 Anticipate challenges, breakdowns, and violated expectations, and talk about them before they happen.
 Make requests.
 Ask questions.